malvikasharan/Alignment_Algorithm_Demo/README.md

 **About this repository**

-The This repo consist of a demo file and related coduments to explain protein sequence, alignment algoriths to work with them and their relevance in bioinformatics.
+The This repo consist of a demo file and related documents to explain protein sequence, alignment algoriths to work with them and their relevance in bioinformatics.

 **Demo file**